bcgov/von/docs/_getting_started/17-ontario-architecture.md

 ### Ontario's TheOrgBook Network Architecture Diagram

-TheOrgBook's components (Web UI, API, Database, Search Engine configuration) and ONBIS-X components (VON-X config, Wallet, DidAuth) are deployed in Government of BC's PathFinder OpenShift platform and hosted in the Kamloops data center.
-ONBIS application that plays the role of the Verifiable Claims Issuer is hoted within Ontario's domain.
+TheOrgBook's components (Web UI, API, Database, Search Engine configuration) and ONBIS-X components (VON-X config, Wallet, DidAuth) are deployed to the Government of BC's PathFinder OpenShift platform and hosted in the Kamloops data center.
+ONBIS application that plays the role of the Verifiable Claims Issuer is hosted within Ontario's domain.

 ![Ontario's TheOrgBook Network Diagram](Ontario-TOB-network-architecture-diagram.png)